 As soon as you’re done, preheat oven to 400F.
 That’s going to seem a bit high, but you’ll have to trust me.

-Divide the pie filling between the two pie crusts as evenly as you can.
+Divide the pie filling between the two pie crusts (or the little tart shells) as evenly as you can.
 Unless you’re entering this into a contest, no one will notice if the pies are a little uneven.
 They’ll be too busy eating.

 I strongly advise that you line a couple of baking sheets with foil or parchment and place your pies on those.
-A spill isn’t likely (unless you misunderstand the written-in-French instructions and use just one deep dish pie pan), but if it happens and this goes all over your oven, you’ll cry.
+A spill isn’t likely (unless you misunderstand the written-in-French instructions and use just one deep dish pie pan … guess who did that the first time she made it?), but if it happens and this goes all over your oven, you’ll cry.
 The baking sheet will catch any “oops”.

 Just don’t take a nap while baking the pie – watch it.